Kakifrucht/WorldGuardFix/README.md

 ## Current features

 - Hooks into WorldGuard
-- Disables fishing hook in noPvP regions
+- Disables fishing hook in no PvP regions
-- Disables lingering potions in nosplash regions
+- Disables lingering potions in no splash regions
-  - Disables areacloud effect in nosplash regions aswell
+  - Disables areacloud effect in no splash regions aswell
 - Disable frost walker in no build regions
-- Disable placement of boats in nobuild regions
+- Disable placement of boats in no build regions
-- Disable placement of endercrystals in nobuild regions
+- Disable placement of endercrystals in no build regions
+- Protect lilypad destroy with boats in regions (will remove boat)